matthewstyler/configurable_expansion_tile/README.md

 A Configurable Expansion Tile edited from the flutter material implementation that allows for customization of the internal components.
-Includes providing colours, replacement widgets on expansion, and animation duration, among others.
+Includes providing colours, replacement widgets on expansion, and custom animations.

-Tile animations still takes place, and a widget can be set to precede and/or follow the provided header, which will rotate on expand/collapse of the tile.
+Tile animations still takes place (which are also configurable), and a widget can be set to precede and/or follow the provided header, which will rotate on expand/collapse of the tile.

+Configure any or all parameters or leave default behaviour - header works out of the box.

 ## Installation